Ibuprofen and famotidine (Oral)

 Medically reviewed by Drugs.com.
 Last updated on Oct 19, 2020.

-NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
-This risk may increase with duration of use and in patients with cardiovascular disease or risk factors for cardiovascular disease.
-Famotidine/ibuprofen is contraindicated in the perioperative setting of CABG surgery.
-NSAIDs can also cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal and may occur at any time and without warning.
-Elderly patients are at greater risk of serious gastrointestinal events .
+NSAIDs cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
+This risk may occur early in treatment and may increase with duration of use.
+Famotidine/ibuprofen is contraindicated in the setting of coronary artery bypass graft surgery.
+NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+These events can occur at any time during use and without warning symptoms.
+Elderly patients and patients with a prior history of peptic ulcer disease and/or GI bleeding are at greater risk for serious GI events .

 Commonly used brand name(s)

 In the U.S.